 President Trump's order is latest in the decades-long effort to eliminate the penny

-This week, President Trump became the latest U.S. president to say he wants to get rid of the penny.
-Past efforts have enjoyed bipartisan support, but all have failed.
-NPR's Maria Aspan reports.
+This week, President Trump became the latest U.S. president to say he wants to kill the penny.
+Both Republicans and Democrats have tried and failed for decades to get rid of America's 1-cent coin.
+NPR financial correspondent Maria Aspan reports.

 (SOUNDBITE OF COINS CLINKING)